bcms/starters/nuxt/agency/README.md

 <h2>Support ❤️</h2>
 <p>
-  If you like the project, hit that ⭐ button !!1
+  If you like the project, hit that ⭐ button!
 </p>